Meltrust/jest-testing/README.md

 > Practice for writing jest test for plain Javascript projects.

 Here I made setup the Jest testing framework.
-Wrote tests for stringLength, reverseString, capitalize functions, and also for a calculator.
-Made sure all test passed.
+Wrote tests for "stringLength", "reverseString", and "capitalize" functions, and also for a calculator.
+I made sure all tests pass.

 ## Built With